Majrooh Sultanpuri: Early life

-people joined in and soon it became a caravan!)
+people joined in and we became a caravan!)

 Films

 In 1945, Majrooh visited Bombay to attend a mushaira at the Saboo Siddique Institute.
 Here his ghazals and poetry were highly appreciated by the audience.
 One of the impressed listeners was film producer A.R.
 Kardar.
-He contacted Jigar Moradabadi who helped him to meet Majrooh.
-However, Majrooh refused to write for films because he didn't think very highly of them.
-But Jigar Moradabadi persuaded him, saying that films would pay well and would help Majrooh to support his family.
+He contacted Jigar Moradabadi who helped him get in touch with Majrooh.
+However, Majrooh refused to write for films because he did not think very highly of them.
+But Jigar Moradabadi persuaded him, saying that films would pay well and would help Majrooh support his family.
 Kardar then took him to music composer Naushad who put the young writer to test.
 He gave Majrooh a tune and asked him to write something in the same metre, and Majrooh wrote Jab Usne Gesu Bikhraye, Badal Aaye Jhoom Ke....
-Naushad liked what he wrote and Majrooh was signed on as the lyricist of the film Shah Jehan (1946).
-The songs of the film became so immensely popular that singer K.L.
-Saigal wanted Jab Dil Hi Toot Gaya to be played at his funeral.
+Naushad liked what he wrote and Majrooh was signed on as the lyricist for the film Shah Jehan (1946).

-Majrooh subsequently did films like Naatak (1947), Doli (1947) and Anjuman (1948) but his major breakthrough came with Mehboob Khan’s immortal love triangle, Andaz (1949), where he penned hit songs like Tu Kahe Agar, Jhoom Jhoom Ke Naacho Aaj, Hum Aaj Kahin Dil Kho Baithe, Toote Na Dil Toote Na and Uthaye Ja Unke Situm.
-Another film of his, where his songs proved extremely popular, was the Shaheed Latif directed, Dilip Kumar-Kamini Kaushal starrer, Arzoo (1950).
-Ae Dil Mujhe Aisi Jagah Le Chal from the film remains one of the finest songs filmed on Dilip Kumar.
+Majrooh subsequently wrote lyrics for films like Naatak (1947), Doli (1947) and Anjuman (1948) but his major breakthrough came with Mehboob Khan's Andaz (1949).

 He was sentenced to two years imprisonment due to his politically-charged poems in 1949.
-Having to start his film career afresh, Majrooh finally broke though again with the Guru Dutt films Baaz (1953) and especially, Aar Paar (1954).
-With such successful songs like Babuji Dheere Chalna, Kabhi Aar Kabhi Paar, Yeh Lo Main Haari Piya and Sun Sun Sun Sun Zaalima among others, Majrooh was back with a bang.
-Thereafter, he never had to struggle again.
-Singer Geeta Dutt singled out Yeh Lo Main Haari Piya as among her ten best songs ever in a list she put together in 1957.
+Having to start his film career afresh, Majrooh finally broke through again with the Guru Dutt films Baaz (1953).

-The Guru Dutt-Majrooh Sultanpuri-O. P. Nayyar team went even one better with Dutt’s following film, Mr. & Mrs. '55 (1955).
-The songs are one of the reasons for the success of the film and numbers like Thandi Hawa Kaali Ghata, Udhar Tum Haseen Ho, Jaane Kahan Mera Jigar Gaya Ji and Chal Diye Banda Nawaz were hummed in every nook and corner of the country.